Skip to main content

 Step 5

-A monthly check-in keeps the protocol matched to how you are actually responding, rotation by rotation.
+Your provider stays available for questions, and a monthly check-in keeps the protocol matched to how you are actually responding.

 Yes.
 A Pennsylvania-licensed physician or nurse practitioner can prescribe peptides, and licensed compounding pharmacies can dispense them, which is the only pipeline PeRx uses.
-At the national level the rules are a gray zone that is still settling rather than any kind of ban, and since the February 2026 federal reclassification the movement has been back toward routine compounding access for widely used peptides.
+At the national level the rules are a gray zone that is still settling rather than any kind of ban, and since recent federal action the movement has been back toward routine compounding access for widely used peptides.
 This answer reflects July 2026.
 A Pennsylvania-licensed provider reviews every PeRx order before it ships.

 Yes.
 Every peptide PeRx ships requires a prescription from a Pennsylvania-licensed provider.
 The 5-minute health assessment comes first, and a state-licensed provider reviews your intake before anything is written.